-Policy Owner: Business Ethics Committee Approved By: SEAS Board of Directors 04/15/2015 Policy: Code of Business Conduct and Ethics Article 4.
+Article 4.
 Use of SEA Assets, Property, and Technology.

 All Team Members must protect SEA assets and ensure their efficient use.
 Theft, carelessness and waste have a direct impact on SEA's profitability.
 Any suspected incident of fraud or theft should be immediately reported for investigation.
 SEA assets include SEA equipment, vehicles, computers, technology, supplies, tickets, vouchers, merchandise, and all items subject to sale to the public at SEA parks, as well as less obvious things such as your time at work and work product, SEA information, and trademarks and name.
 No use of any SEA trademark or other intellectual property shall be granted to a third party except pursuant to a written use agreement in accordance with SEA policies.
 Unless expressly approved by a separate SEA policy, all SEA assets should be used solely for legitimate SEA business purposes only.
 No SEA assets, funds, facilities, personnel, or other resources should be used for personal purposes unless authorized under a separate SEA policy or otherwise approved by the General Counsel.

 Article 5.
 Financial Integrity: Books and Records.

 We are committed to providing investors with full, fair, accurate, timely and understandable disclosure in the periodic reports that we are required to file.
 To this end, the records, data and information owned, used and managed by SEA must be accurate and complete.
 All Team Members are personally responsible for the integrity of the information, reports and records under their control.
 Our records must accurately and fairly reflect, in reasonable detail, SEA's assets, liabilities, revenues and expenses.
 It is essential that the integrity, accuracy, and reliability of SEA's books, records, and financial statements be maintained to comply with all legal, accounting, tax, and other regulatory requirements.
 No transaction shall be entered into with the intention of it being documented or recorded in a deceptive manner.
 No false or misleading documentation or book entry shall be made for any transaction.
 Similarly, all funds, assets, and transactions must be disclosed and recorded in the appropriate books and accounted for properly and punctually.
 Team Members may not manipulate financial accounts, records or reports or take any action or cause any person to take any action to influence, coerce, manipulate or mislead auditors for the purpose of rendering financial statements misleading.
 All transactions must be approved and executed in accordance with internal control procedures established by SEA and must be recorded in such a manner as to permit the preparation of accurate financial statements for SEA.
-Team Members who prepare, maintain or have custody of SEA's records and reports must ensure that these documents: (i) accurately and fairly reflect, in reasonable detail, the assets and transactions of SEA; (ii) are safeguarded from loss or destruction; (iii) retained for specified periods of time in accordance with SEA's document retention policy; and (iv) maintained in confidence.
+Team Members who prepare, maintain or have custody of SEA's records and reports must ensure that these documents: (i) accurately and fairly reflect, in reasonable detail, the assets and transactions of SEA; (ii) are safeguarded from loss or destruction; (iii) retained for specified periods of time in accordance with SEA's records retention policy and program; and (iv) maintained in confidence.
 In addition, SEA is prohibited under Regulation FD promulgated under the Securities Exchange Act of 1934 from selectively disclosing material non-public information.
-Effective Date: 06/16/2011 Last Revised: 04/15/2015